Mikiki: LG

 This floor has a food court which consists of six restaurants and a Yata store, which covers an area of 19,608 square feet.
-There are also a public minibus station and an escalator leading to the parking lot on this floor.
+There is also a public minibus station with an escalator leading to the parking lot on this floor.

 G

 The main entrance is on the ground floor.
 There is a 1,200 sq. ft.
 Starbucks store located nearby with a theme related to Hong Kong's old Kai Tak Airport, which was located near the area of San Po Kong.
 There are also other stores which mainly sell snacks and food.
 Within the mall, there are clothing retail and sportswear stores.

 L1

 The first floor's main tenant was the Metrobooks bookstore, which occupied an area of 3,200 sq. ft, with various furniture, eyewear, toy and electronic stores nearby.
 It has been replaced with the Daiso store.

 Public transport

 A number of buses stop at the intersection of Prince Edward Road East and Choi Hung Road right outside Mikiki.
-A footbridge connects Mikiki with the Kai Tak station of the MTR.
+A footbridge indirectly connected Mikiki with Exit B of the Kai Tak station of the MTR.
+As of 28 September 2023, the same footbridge now connects Mikiki with Exit C of the Kai Tak station via AIRSIDE.